Drug Lawyer for Possession & Dealing Racine office (near the Village Center Strip Mall)

 Typically, a jury will not believe an entrapment defense, that without the pressure from the police you would not have committed the crime.
 However, a skilled lawyer will analyze your case and help you determine if this is an option.

-Get in touch with our award-winning Racine and Kenosha drug lawyers to discuss your case so that we can identify the strengths and weaknesses to determine the best way to fight against your charges.
+Get in touch with our award-winning Racine drug lawyers to discuss your case so that we can identify the strengths and weaknesses to determine the best way to fight against your charges.